Bayesian semiparametric modelling of contraceptive behavior in India via sequential logistic regressions: Socio-demographic determinants underlying the contraceptive choices in India

+The above results are mostly in line with recent studies on the contraceptive preferences in India \citep[e.g.][]{Mcn:2003, Hus:2013, Rai:2013, Deo:2014, DeoDias:2014, Ram:2014, Mis:2014, Haq:2015}.
+However, as already discussed in Sections \ref{sec_1} and \ref{sec_2}, our model provides a more global and flexible overview which is motivated by current family planning policies in India, and avoids focusing only on specific aspects of the contraceptive preferences in India.

-Socio-economic interstate differences are marked in India [see e.g., \citealp{Bal:2010}, \citealp{Fuk:2004}, \citealp{Das:1999}] and contributions explicitly exploring State-specific behavior in contraceptive use are typically available via descriptive statistics \citep{Ram:2009} and model-based contributions focusing on a subsample of States \citep{Rai:2013} or estimating a different model for each State \citep{Dha:2004}. \citealp{Dha:2004} consider also a multilevel approach via random effects at the State level, however their analysis is primarily focused on religion differences in contraceptive use, without providing estimates of interstate differences.
-We instead consider a unifying model explicitly exploring additional State-specific effects after controlling for socio-economic covariates.
+To conclude our study, we focus on the posterior distributions of the State-specific incremental effects with respect to the baseline Uttar Pradesh.
+Socio-economic differences across States---or groups of States---are marked in India \citep[e.g][]{Bal:2010, Das:1999}.
+Current studies exploring State-specific differences in contraceptive preferences typically focus on sub-samples of States \citep[e.g.][]{Rai:2013}, or groups of States \citep[e.g.][]{Deo:2014, Ram:2014}, or estimate different models for each State \citep[e.g.][]{Dha:2004}. \citet{Dha:2004} consider also a multilevel analysis, but their focus is on religion differences in contraceptive preferences.
+Our model allows instead inference also on the State-specific effects after controlling for other covariates.

-The benefits related to the DP prior assumption for the random intercepts distribution are provided in the top plot of Figure \ref{map}, summarizing the posterior distributions for the quantities $\mu_i$, $i=1, \ldots, 33$, via boxplots.
-Avoiding over-shrinking of the group means towards the population mean, allows us to learn a substantially lower intention towards contraceptive use for Meghalaya, followed by Assam and Nagaland.
-DP prior grouping property is also evident from top plot of Figure \ref{map}, providing a cluster of four States with high contraceptive use, including Karnataka, Madhya Pradesh, West Bengal and Himachal Pradesh, with similar levels also for Manipur.

-The estimated interstate differences in our model substantially agree with aggregated descriptive statistics available from other national survey such as NFHS, and are related to marked interstate differences in accessibility, cultural acceptance and socio-economic status.
-To provide additional insights on such differences, we compare the median of the posterior distribution for the random intercepts, with State-specific statistics available from the NFHS 2005 and \citealp{Kis:2009}.
-Specifically we consider the percentage of sterilized women which represents the most widely used contraceptive method, while showing evident variations across States, and the percentage of working women which provides a possible proxy for women empowerment and status.
-Maps in Figure \ref{map} show how lower values of State-specific random intercepts are reasonably associated to low percentage of sterilized and working women.
-These results further confirm the goodness of our model in flexibly accounting for interstate differences in contraceptive use.